nablaFox/Ember/README.md

 target_link_libraries(your_target PRIVATE etna::etna)
 ```

-Include paths and the linking for your system will be automatically set up for
+Include paths and library linking will be handled automatically for your
-you.
+platform.

 ### Dependencies